 “Compassion is CHOC’s middle name,” says Emily Fusco, mom of 13-year-old CHOC patient Henry, as she reflects on the compassion, kindness and expertise shown by CHOC’s doctors, nurses, child life specialists and support staff during Henry’s two-week stay at CHOC Hospital in Orange.

 It all started on Feb.
 7, 2022, when Emily received a phone call that every parent dreads.
 It was Henry’s school, stating that there had been an emergency.
 Emily rushed over to find Henry unconscious and in the care of paramedics.
 She learned that at lunchtime, Henry was outside getting ready for a game of football when he collapsed, started shaking and was not responding.
-He had gone into cardiac arrest and stopped breathing.
+He had gone into pediatric cardiac arrest and stopped breathing.

 The paramedics arrived and found Henry to be in ventricular fibrillation — an extremely fast, abnormal heart rhythm that when left untreated can lead to sudden cardiac death.
 Fortunately, the paramedics successfully defibrillated Henry using an automated external defibrillator (AED), and then resuscitated and stabilized him.